ParisMonson/CV/README.md

 - Mentoring & training new hires
 - Sharing feedback with colleagues
 - Collaborating on best practices
-- Communicating customers, Head Office and HR
+- Communicating with customers, Head Office and HR

 **Tutoring(Kenya)** (September 2020 to January 2021)